kartik-v/yii2-widgets/README.md

 This widget is a collapsible side navigation menu built to seamlessly work with Bootstrap framework.
 It is built over Bootstrap [stacked nav](http://getbootstrap.com/components/#nav-pills) component.
 This widget class extends the [Yii Menu widget](https://github.com/yiisoft/yii2/blob/master/framework/widgets/Menu.php).
 Upto 3 levels of submenus are by default supported by the CSS styles to balance performance and useability.
 You can choose to extend it to more or less levels by customizing the [CSS](https://github.com/kartik-v/yii2-widgets/blob/master/assets/css/sidenav.css).

+### Notification

+### Alert
+Extends the \yii\bootstrap\Alert widget with more easy styling and auto fade out options.

+### Growl
+A widget that turns standard Bootstrap alerts into "Growl-like" notifications.
+This widget is a wrapper for the Bootstrap Growl [plugin by remabledesigns](@http://bootstrap-growl.remabledesigns.com/).

+### AlertBlock
+Alert block widget that groups multiple `\kartik\widget\Alert` or `kartik\widget\Growl` widgets inside a block and renders them stacked vertically on the current page.
+You can choose the `TYPE_ALERT` style or the `TYPE_GROWL` style for your notifications.
+You can also set the widget to automatically read and display session flash messages (which is the default setting).
+Alternatively, you can setup and configure your own block of custom alerts.

 ### Demo
 You can see a [demonstration here](http://demos.krajee.com/widgets) on usage of these widgets with documentation and examples.